Mondonno/CustomPopUps.iOS/README.md

 ## Coming soon...

 - [ ] Add the library to NuGet
-- [x] Add more personalized customization options!
-80/70%
+- [x] Add more personalized customization options.
 - [ ] Add to choose more graphics libs (You can make popup using the eg. Skia Sharp )
 - [ ] Add more cool animations! 🎉
 - [ ] Add the project Wiki!
-- [ ] Make the library4library system
+- [x] Make the library4library system

 ## Depends on